 This has given license to a new breed of activists, third-wave feminists and radical academics to undermine and tear down Western civilization attacking the key institutions, traditions and beliefs that have underpinned human progress from the earliest of times.
 The “madness” becomes evident when you ask the question to what end?
 Since there is no grand narrative and no grand narrative is possible then there is no end other than the destruction of Western civilization: A nihilistic destruction for the sake of destruction that threatens the very philosophy of liberalism so carefully developed, cultivated and transmitted from one generation to the next over a millennia of civilization.

-If ever there was a time to end this "madness" and to unite behind a grand narrative it is now as we transition to a post-industrial society which brings with it not only the danger of social dislocation on a historically unprecedented scale, but also the greatest opportunity for peace and prosperity by democratizing economic power to enable more people to share more equitably in the fruits of cooperative effort and to live meaningful lives in peace.
+If ever there was a time to end this "madness" and to unite behind a grand narrative it is now as we transition to a post-industrial society which brings with it not only the danger of social dislocation on a historically unprecedented scale, but also the greatest opportunity for peace and prosperity.
+The challenge is to democratize economic power in order to create a people-first economy that will enable more people to share more equitably in the fruits of cooperative effort and to live happy and meaningful lives in peace.

-We now have the concept and the technology to democratize economic power with nothing more than the expansion of the responsibility of corporations beyond just returning profits to shareholders to include social responsibility in a practical and tangible way in three steps simple steps:
+We now have the concept and the technology to expand this definition to include social capital in all its forms and, in the process, democratize economic power for a people-first economy.
+This can be achieved with nothing more than the expansion of the responsibility of corporations beyond just returning profits to shareholders to include social responsibility in a practical and tangible way in three steps simple steps:

 Tapping directly into the global capital flows through a universal reputation management service based on a subscription fee which includes a social responsibility component for business and groups (0.5% of annual revenue).